State Income Taxes in Retirement

 The remaining states with personal income taxes include Social Security benefits in taxable income to some extent:

-- Connecticut, Iowa, Kansas, Missouri, and Montana tax Social Security benefits depending on the taxpayer's income level.
+- Connecticut, Kansas, Missouri, Montana, and Nebraska tax Social Security benefits depending on the taxpayer's income level.
 For example, Connecticut taxes a portion of Social Security income for single taxpayers with an adjusted gross income (AGI) of over $50,000 ($60,000 for married filing jointly).
 Kansas taxes Social Security benefits of taxpayers with AGIs over $75,000.

 - Colorado, New Mexico, and Utah only exclude portions of Social Security income depending on the taxpayer's age.
 For example, Colorado allows taxpayers aged 55-64 to exclude $20,000 of Social Security and qualified retirement income.
 Taxpayers 65 and over can exclude $24,000.
 Anything over the exclusion amounts would be taxed.